NFTs and Tokens on Bitcoin

 Reader Takeaway

-• Ordinals make individual satoshis trackable and tradeable.
+• Ordinals make individual sats trackable and tradeable.
 Inscriptions write permanent data onto those sats.

-• Runes are a cleaner fungible token protocol than BRC-20 — less blockchain bloat, more like native Bitcoin transfers.
+• Runes is a cleaner fungible token protocol than BRC-20, with less bloat and closer behaviour to native Bitcoin transfers.

-• Bitcoin NFTs store content on-chain permanently; Ethereum NFTs are more flexible but typically rely on external storage.
+• Bitcoin NFTs store content on-chain forever.
+Ethereum NFTs lean on external storage to stay cheap and flexible.

 • Bitcoin has no native royalty enforcement.
-Smart contract logic on Ethereum offers more programmability but introduces contract-level risk.
+Ethereum offers programmability and the contract risk that comes with it.

-• Start with small amounts.
-Use an Ordinals-compatible wallet.
-Watch fees carefully during high-activity periods.
+• Start small.
+Use an Ordinals-aware wallet.
+Watch fees during high-activity weeks.

 Chapter Summary

-• Inscriptions store actual file content permanently on the Bitcoin blockchain — in contrast to most Ethereum NFTs, which reference externally hosted files.
+• Inscriptions store the file itself on-chain, in contrast to most Ethereum NFTs, which only reference externally hosted media.

-• Runes launched in April 2024 as an efficient fungible token protocol using OP_RETURN data, replacing the less efficient BRC-20 approach.
+• Runes launched in April 2024 as an efficient fungible token protocol using OP_RETURN, replacing BRC-20.

-• Bitcoin NFTs differ from Ethereum NFTs primarily in storage architecture, absence of smart contract logic, and lack of native royalty enforcement.
+• Bitcoin NFTs and Ethereum NFTs differ on storage, contract logic, and royalty enforcement.

-• High Ordinals or Runes activity raises fees for all Bitcoin users.
-Thin markets, tool immaturity, and fee risk are the primary hazards for participants.
+• High Ordinals or Runes activity raises fees for every Bitcoin user.
+Thin markets, young tools, and fee risk are the main hazards for participants.

 References